-Visiting a new church (both for the churched and the unchurched) can be intimidating.
+Visiting a new church on a Sunday service (both for the churched and the unchurched) can be intimidating.
 What will they do?
 Will I feel awkward or out of place?
 Is everyone going to be dressed in white robes while I wear blue jeans and a t-shirt?
 We want you to feel welcomed, and so we have tried to anticipate some of the questions you might ask before visiting.

 All are invited!
 It doesn’t matter if you have a church background or if you are simply curious about the person and teachings of Jesus.
 We would love to welcome you as our guest.

 We meet in the Leatherhead near the Town Center (see address below) on Sunday mornings

 There is plenty of parking all around and it is free.
 For those with mobility difficulty, access is wheelchair friendly.

 No. We have an offering box for the church family to contribute, but we never ask guests to give financially.

 What is the music like?

 The music style is a mix of newer songs and old hymns (many of which are updated musically).
 We sing as an expression of worship unto God, proclaiming the greatness of God, and as an encouragement to one another.
 People are free to stand, sit, kneel, or raise their hands as we sing.
 We also give some space between songs for prayer.
 We normally sing a couple songs at the start of our service, as we are reminded to prepare our heart to hear God’s Word, then sing a few songs after the message in response to what we have heard from God’s Word.
 Take a look at what we believe about worship here.